 Tulsequah Chief mine clean-up

-Last updated on April 16, 2024
+Last updated on June 27, 2024

 The Tulsequah Chief mine (Tulsequah) is a historic copper, lead, zinc and gold mine.
 From 1951 to 1957, mining at the site caused acid mine drainage which has continued discharging into the Tulsequah River.
 Full scale production of ore at the site is not currently allowed.

 The Province is committed to holding past and present owners of the Tulsequah Chief Mine accountable to address clean-up of the site.
 The Province is working closely with the Taku River Tlingit First Nation and is committed to continuing to engage with stakeholders regarding a long-term approach to address acid rock drainage and reclamation requirements at the site.
-This is part of the Province's ongoing efforts to protect and enhance the environment near the B.C. and Alaska border.
+This is part of the Province's ongoing efforts to protect the environment near the B.C. and Alaska border.

 On this page